ZcashFoundation/zebra/.github/pull_request_template.md

 ready for review. -->

 - [ ] The PR name will make sense to users.
-- [ ] The PR provides a summary in the CHANGELOG.
+- [ ] The PR provides a CHANGELOG summary.
+- [ ] The solution is tested.
+- [ ] The documentation is up to date.
 - [ ] The PR has a priority label.

-If applicable:
-- [ ] The solution in the PR is tested.
-- [ ] The documentation is up to date.

 ### PR Reviewer's Checklist

 <!-- If you are a reviewer of the PR, check the boxes below before approving it. -->

-- [ ] The PR scope matches the issue.
 - [ ] The PR Author's checklist is complete.

-If applicable:
-- [ ] The tests cover the solution.
+- [ ] The PR resolves the issue.